Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 08.49.19 UTC
+- WIB: Kamis, 26 September 2024 09.54.06 UTC
-- WITA: Kamis, 26 September 2024 09.49.19 UTC
+- WITA: Kamis, 26 September 2024 10.54.06 UTC
-- WIT: Kamis, 26 September 2024 10.49.19 UTC
+- WIT: Kamis, 26 September 2024 11.54.06 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

 Kategori: friendship